DataCorrupted/peter-site/content/project/IdentityManager.md

 And is your communication safe?
 Till now we still have web pages communicate when HTTP where all the data is not encrypted, meaning everyone can read it.

-But.
-There is always a but.
 But do you care about that?
 No, all you need is data.
-The simple search result from Google.
+The simple search results from Google.
 Then why bother with connection since TCP/IP is connection based?
 What we really need is a network architecture that is data based.
 And that's when you need NDN.